-There are two kinds of people in this world: those who are bothered about the size of their forehead and those who haven't given it a second thought.
+There are two kinds of people in this world: those who are bothered about their forehead size and those who haven't given it a second thought.
 If you fall into the former category, we've got some good news.
 We spoke to George Northwood, A-list hairstylist extraordinaire, who's given us five key hairstyles that will give the impression of a smaller-looking forehead.
-More than a little clever with his scissors, the salon owner regularly cuts the hair of Meghan Markle, Rosie Huntington-Whiteley and Alexa Chung.
+More than a little clever with his scissors, the salon owner regularly cuts the hair of Meghan Markle, Rosie Huntington-Whiteley, and Alexa Chung.
 He's famed for creating those cuts that look totally effortless yet stylish, especially if you just want to let it dry naturally.

 #1: A Deep Side Parting